 Motor taxis with an app

-Being a user of Uber, Lyft and alike all over the world so far, I opened my Uber app here as well.
-Only to see that the choice of transportations means now included a moto taxi.
-When I was in Indonesia, I saw the app Grab making headway, but this was for me the first time I saw Uber being in the moto taxi business.
+I have used apps like Uber, Lyft and so on all over the world so far.
+So, I opened my Uber app here as well.
+Only to see that the choice of transportations means now included a moto-taxi.
+When I was in Indonesia, I saw the app Grab making headway, but this was for me the first time I saw Uber being in the moto-taxi business.

 The food is amazing, most of the time

-One of the more memorable meals in Hanoi was the morning after I arrived from a 36-hour train trip to Ho Chi Ming City and Hanoi.
+One of the more memorable meals in Hanoi was the morning after I arrived from a 36-hour train trip from Ho Chi Minh City and Hanoi.
 I went to one of the food stands that serve Pho.
 Pho is a noodle soup.
 It has vegetables, spices, some kind of broth and can come with meat.
 No two places serve the same taste.

 The worst meal?
 A breakfast in a hotel, while the workers rebuilt the dining room.
 I’ll tell that story soon!